spekcs/flightsapp/README.md

 Since data is pulled from the external API which doesn't have sorting, sorting only works per page.

+If recommendations don't make sense refresh the page, the phantom bookings may not have been all generated

 ## External API